 How You Can Help

-There are many ways you can “walk your talk” about the problems of adult literacy, AIDS, and the advancement of global democracy and get involved.
+There are many ways you can “walk your talk” about the problems of adult literacy, AIDS, the advancement of global democracy, our military families, and childhood obesity and get involved.
 You can read to an illiterate.
 Better yet, you can try and teach him or her to read on their own.
 You can put up downloadable posters about the importance of literacy and fighting AIDS in your workplace or workspace.
 You can sponsor or just participate in a “read-in” or a “read-a-thon.”
 You can also join an AIDS walk-a-thon or sign an on-line petition.
 Read a book in public or make friends with someone who has AIDS!
 These are great ways to get the message across.
 There are so many ways you can join the fight.

 As for global democracy, my goodness, there is no limit to what individuals can do to help out.
 How about voting?
 That really demonstrates to others that you believe in democracy.
 And you know what?
 Sometimes democracy gets a “bad rap.”
 Instead of criticizing democracy, try and concentrate on its many good points.
 Talk about democracy with your family, friends, and neighbors.
 Can it be improved?
 If so, how?
 And how can it be advanced globally?
 The world needs your ideas!